WermelingN/WermelingN/README.md

 ## I'm a Job Placement Specialist and Chess Enthusiast!

-- 🔭 Currently collaborating on a startup
+- 🔭 Currently collaborating on a startup 🚀
-- 🌱 Starting a new life at 32 🤣
+- 💼 I help people find jobs in tech 💻
-- 👯 I’m looking to work with companies that need junior-level developers
+- 🤝 Looking to work with companies in need of Junior Developers 🤝
 - 🥅 2022 Goals: Contribute to Open Source projects

 ### Connect with me: